choria-legacy/mcollective-puppet-agent/README.md

 This agent manages the *puppet agent*, unlike the older *puppetd* plugin this one supports Puppet 3 and recent changes made to its locking and status files.

-In addition to basic support for Puppet 3 this adds a number of new features, most them usable under both Puppet 2.7 and 3.
+In addition to basic support for Puppet 3 and 4 this adds a number of new features, most them usable under Puppet 2.7 and later.

   * Supports noop runs or no-noop runs
   * Supports limiting runs to certain tags